rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/heap/heap.md

 2. In max-heap the parent value is greater than or equal to that of its children(left and right child in binary heap).
 3. For min-heap the parent value is smaller than or equal to that of its children(left and right child in binary heap).
 4. Every time you insert or remove items, you must take care to preserve the heap property / condition. whether max or min.
 5. There can't be any holes in a heap.
-The shape property requires tha all of the upper levels must be completely filled, and the final level needs to be filled from left to right.
+The shape property requires that all of the upper levels must be completely filled, and the final level needs to be filled from left to right.
 6. Elements in heap are packed in contiguous memory using simple formulas for lookup.
 7. Insertion operation has a average and worse time complexity of O(log n).
 8. Removal operation has a average and worse time complexity of O(log n).